SumiSastri/typescript-with-react/react-redux-ts/readme.md

 }
 ```

-We are now ready to import the libraries and plugins required for the react-app
+* We are now ready to import the libraries and plugins required for the react-app

 babel - ```npm i @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript```
 webpack - ```npm i webpack webpack-dev-server webpack-cli babel-loader```
 react - ```npm i react react-dom @types/react @types/react-dom```

-We are now ready to test whether the configuration has worked and renders a React component.
+* Test whether the configuration has worked and renders a React component.
 In the ```index.tsx``` file create the React boiler place using ```rcf``` and tab to create a functional component, import the ReactDOM to render the root files as HTML.
-Write a jsx 'hello world'Let's test the Typescript works by calling giving the function the JSX.Element type.
-Write a function and render it,
+Write a jsx 'hello world'in a h1 element.
+Let's test the Typescript works by calling giving the function the ```JSX.Element``` type.
+Write a function with typescript and render it in a h2 element.

 ```
 import React from 'react'